A Guideline on EXO Jig Colors to Fool Your Next Albie!

 Posted by Capt.
 Arek on 6th Sep 2023

 Keep in mind the conditions you are fishing!
-Before I even get to the water I鈥檓 checking weather to see the wind and sea state forecast as well as if there will be overcast conditions.
-I always start my mornings with some sort of natural color that matches the prevalent baitfish for the area and then transition into brighter, more obnoxious colors as the sun gets higher in the sky (I鈥檒l get to fishing in overcast or stormy conditions in a bit).
-If you don鈥檛 know what baitfish are around take a simple stroll along the beach before you start fishing, you鈥檒l most likely run into some sort of baitfish running the beach.
+Before I even get to the water I’m checking weather to see the wind and sea state forecast as well as if there will be overcast conditions.
+I always start my mornings with some sort of natural color that matches the prevalent baitfish for the area and then transition into brighter, more obnoxious colors as the sun gets higher in the sky (I’ll get to fishing in overcast or stormy conditions in a bit).
+If you don’t know what baitfish are around take a simple stroll along the beach before you start fishing, you’ll most likely run into some sort of baitfish running the beach.
 My general rule of thumb is to change colors some time by 9am.
-After then I鈥檒l most likely have a bone, pink, or chartreuse colored EXO Jig tied on.
-My reason for this is now that there is more light in the water the albies have a far better visual on what your presentation looks like, so instead of trying to go all natural I want to trigger them with big and bright colors.
+After then I’ll most likely have a bone, pink, or chartreuse colored